smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 ---------------------------------

 As mentioned in the overview, several personalizations to samtools-sort.json are required.
 Specifically, edit the samtools-sort.json file to change:
-* the *executionSystem* to your private Stampede system,
+* the *executionSystem* to your private Stampede system (this is what you created using `iplant-systems-create` in previous steps; you can run `systems-list` to see the list of systems you have created),
 * the *deploymentPath* to your own iPlant applications directory for samtools
 * the *name* to *$IPLANTUSERNAME-samtools-sort*